Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 - *Standard_Utf16Char* is now *char16_t* (previously *uint16_t* for compatibility with old compilers).
 - *Standard_Utf32Char* is now *char32_t* (previously *uint32_t* for compatibility with old compilers).

-For most applications this change should be transparent, since the size of types have not been changed.
+For most applications this change should be transparent on the level of source code.
+Binary compatibility is not maintained, as *bool* has different size in comparison with *unsigned int*.

 @subsection upgrade_710_ffp Programmable Pipeline